GDOlivercoding/ArrasManager/README.md

 do `py -m pip install -r requirements.txt` upon download or just `pip install -r requirements.txt` if you have pip on your PATH

+to download dependecies you can also run the `requirements.py` file which will download all the dependecies for you :)